 Some things the chicken consumes can have a drastic effect on yolk color.
 Dark leafy greens and meat make for darker yolks.
 Marigolds are also known to make some startling orange yolks.

 Does a speck of blood in an egg mean it has been fertilized?

 Blood spots in eggs are caused by the rupturing of a blood vessel near the yolk during the egg formation process.
-The hen is fine and the egg is fine, it’s just one of those things that happens from time to time.
-The reason why you rarely see it in grocery store eggs is because the eggs are held up to light during the packaging process and eggs with blood spots are used in recipes instead of sold as eggs.
+The hen is fine, and the egg is fine.
+It’s just one of those things that happens from time to time.
+You rarely see eggs in grocery store eggs because the eggs are held up to light during the packaging process, and eggs with blood spots are used in recipes instead of sold as eggs.